kbaafi/docker-jupyter/README.md

 ```-p <host_port>:<container_port>``` to connect between the host and the container

-Volume sharing between host and container: Volumes allow the container to write to files on the host and this is where **jupyter+docker** shines when used for machine learning projects.
+Volumes allow the container to persist data on the host and this is where **jupyter+docker** shines when used for machine learning projects.
 Volumes allow you to connect the working directory on the host to a directory in the container.

 You can use the option